Leave Only Footprints Campaign

 - Overnight camping

-- Tents or structures larger than 12ft x 12ft are NOT ALLOWED.
+- Tents or structures larger than 12 feet by 12 feet are not allowed

-- Tents or structures larger than 7ft wide and/or 4ft high, must be Placed NORTH of Leave Only Footprints marker post/flags.
+- Tents or structures larger than 7 feet wide and/or 4 feet high, must be placed north of Leave Only Footprints marker post/flags

 - Keep off the dunes.
 Staying off the dunes will help us to preserve our dune system and the habitat it provides.
 Use beach walkovers and boardwalks where provided.